gcschmit/classroomLEDs/README.md

 # classroomLEDs

-There are three components that comprise this project:
+There are four components that comprise this project:

 * raspi: A python script that reads the schedule of scenes from the server and controls the LEDs.
 * server: A node.js server that publishes a CRUD API.
+* webApp: A flask app that hosts users, profiles, and the ability to schedule and override scenes.
 * mobileApp: A flutter app that displays the scenes and supports editing the scenes.